 The Web Soil Survey published by the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) was referenced to determine the soil names, symbols, and hydrologic soil groups found on the project site.
-The soil type identified within the project area is identified as Aloha silt loam (1A).
-These soils are classified as hydrologic soil type C/D, which in an undrained condition generally exhibit very slow infiltration rates when thoroughly wet.
+The soil type identified within the project area is identified as Woodburn silt loam (91B/C).
+These soils are classified as hydrologic soil type C, which in an undrained condition generally exhibit slow infiltration rates when thoroughly wet.
 The USDA soil survey map and the corresponding hydrologic soil group (HSG) for the area of interest are provided in Appendix A.